lilezek/node-cp-abe/README.md

 ## Patches to bswabe, cpabe and pbc

-Before compiling those C libraries you should read this:
+Before compiling those C libraries this project applies these patches:

 http://stackoverflow.com/questions/17373306/error-in-linking-gmp-while-compiling-cpabe-package-from-its-source-code

-Also, you must compile those libraries with `-fPIC` option (or equivalent) in order to be compatible with node-gyp.
+Also, those libraries will be compiled with `-fPIC` option (or equivalent) in order to be compatible with node-gyp.

-You must delete too (or comment out) the function `die`.
-You can find it in `cpabe-0.11/common.c`.
+The function `die` is commented out and header now uses `const char *` instead of `char *`.

+Every patch can be found at patches folder.

 ## Compilation